 10. Talk to a Criminal Lawyer

 With strong legal representation, you or your loved one can avoid the unwanted consequences of criminal allegations.
 The experienced criminal attorneys at the California Legal Defense Group have successfully defended men and women accused of all types of federal and state crimes.
-To obtain a free consultation, please call us today at (855) 396-0370 or contact us online.
+To obtain a free consultation, call us 24/7 or contact us online.